 The maximum benefits increase over the first three years – from $500 to $1,000 with the cheaper plan and from $1,000 to $1,500 with the higher cover.
 Both levels have a $1,000 lifetime maximum for implants.

-Below you can see a summary of the plans offered by the providers we have described in this article.
+Below you can see a summary of the best Florida dental insurance plans offered by the providers we have described in this article.
 For more details you'll need to request a quote directly, since policy terms and premiums will vary depending on your age and location.

 As you can see, the question of the best dental insurance plans in Florida depends on your personal requirements.
 In particular, you need to consider:

 - Whether you're happy to be restricted to one dentist